-The SHA must comply with all equal opportunity requirements under federal law and regulations in its implementation of the PBV program.
+The PHA must comply with all equal opportunity requirements under federal law and regulations in its implementation of the PBV program.
 This includes the requirements and authorities cited at 24 CFR 5.105(a).
-In addition, the SHA must comply with the SHA Plan certification on civil rights and affirmatively furthering fair housing, submitted in accordance with 24 CFR 903 .7(o).
+In addition, the PHA must comply with the PHA Plan certification on civil rights and affirmatively furthering fair housing, submitted in accordance with 24 CFR 903.7(o).

-PART II: PBV OWNERPROPOSALS
+PART II: PBV OWNER PROPOSALS

-With certain exceptions, the SHA must describe the procedures for owner submission of PBV proposals and for SHA selection of PBV proposals [24 CFR 983.51].
-Before selecting a PBV proposal, the SHA must determine that the PBV proposal complies with HUD program regulations and requirements, including a determination that the property is eligible housing [24 CFR 983.53 and 983.54], complies with the cap on the number of PBV units per project [24 CFR 983.56], and meets the site selection standards [24 CFR 983.57].
+With certain exceptions, the PHA must describe the procedures for owner submission of PBV proposals and for PHA selection of PBV proposals [24 CFR 983.51].
+Before selecting a PBV proposal, the PHA must determine that the PBV proposal complies with HUD program regulations and requirements, including a determination that the property is eligible housing [24 CFR 983.53 and 983.54], complies with the cap on the number of PBV units per project [24 CFR 983.56], and meets the site selection standards [24 CFR 983.57].
+The PHA may not commit PBVs until or unless it has followed the proposal selection requirements defined in 24 CFR 983.51 [Notice PIH 2011-54].

 17-II.B.
-OWNER PROPOSAL SELECTION PROCEDURES [24 CFR 983.51]
+OWNER PROPOSAL SELECTION PROCEDURES [24 CFR 983.51(b)]

-The SHA must select PBV proposals in accordance with the selection procedures in the SHA administrative plan.
-The SHA must select PBV proposals by either of the following two methods.
+The PHA must select PBV proposals in accordance with the selection procedures in the PHA administrative plan.
+The PHA must select PBV proposals by either of the following two methods.

-- SHA request for PBV Proposals.
-The SHA may solicit proposals by using a request for proposals to select proposals on a competitive basis in response to the SHA request.
-The SHA may not limit proposals to a single site or impose restrictions that explicitly or practically preclude owner submission of proposals for PBV housing on different sites. - The SHA may select proposal that were previously selected based on a competition.
-This may include selection of a proposal for housing assisted under a federal, state, or local government housing assistance, community development, or supportive services program that required competitive selection of proposals (e.g. HOME, and units for which competitively awarded LIHTCs have been provided), where the proposal has been selected in accordance with such program's competitive selection requirements within three years of the PBV proposal selection date, and the earlier competitively selected housing assistance proposal did not involve any consideration that the project would receive PBV assistance.
+- PHA request for PBV Proposals.
+The PHA may solicit proposals by using a request for proposals to select proposals on a competitive basis in response to the PHA request.
+The PHA may not limit proposals to a single site or impose restrictions that explicitly or practically preclude owner submission of proposals for PBV housing on different sites. - The PHA may select proposal that were previously selected based on a competition.
+This may include selection of a proposal for housing assisted under a federal, state, or local government housing assistance program that was subject to a competition in accordance with the requirements of the applicable program, community development program, or supportive services program that requires competitive selection of proposals (e.g., HOME, and units for which competitively awarded LIHTCs have been provided), where the proposal has been selected in accordance with such program's competitive selection requirements within three years of the PBV proposal selection date, and the earlier competitive selection proposal did not involve any consideration that the project would receive PBV assistance.
+The PHA need not conduct another competition.

-Units Selected Non-Competitively [FR Notice 1/18/17]
+Units Selected Non-Competitively [FR Notice 1/18/17; Notice PIH 2017-21; 24 CFR 983.51(b)]

-For certain public housing projects where the PHA has an ownership interest or control and will spend a minimum amount per unit on rehabilitation or construction, the PHA may select a project without following one of the two processes above.
+For certain public housing projects where the PHA has an ownership interest or control, the PHA may attach PBV assistance non-competitively without following one of the two processes above.